The best things to do around Perth with the kids over the September school holidays

 Bounce into… Bounce!

 The indoor freestyle playground comes in at a whopping almost-3,000 square metres, and features 50 interconnected trampolines, cliff jumping, wall running, wall climb arena, giant inflatable soft-landing pit known as the Big Bag and adventure challenge course the X-Park, for the real thrillseekers.
-Their laest location (Osborne Park) is also home to the biggest miniBOUNCE Zone in WA, offering a bigger interactive play area for the freestylers of the future.
 Head to the website for more info and to book a visit now.

 Mini Golf